demipoet/quilibrium-guide-github/README.md

 Put your IP address into terminal client & click open Click "Accept" Type "root" & click enter Type your password & click enter <br />
 SSH into your VPS <br />

-## II.
-SSH for the first time to your new VPS
+## 2. SSH for the first time to your new VPS
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br /><br />
 To SSH into a VPS, run:
 ```